teocci/YouTube-In-Background/README.md

 ## Download
 You can [download the APP here](https://raw.githubusercontent.com/teocci/YouTube-In-Background/master/app/com.teocci.utubinbg-release.apk)

+## Install
+You can install the APK following the [next guide](https://github.com/teocci/YouTube-In-Background/blob/master/INSTALL.md)

 ## Contribute
 You can contribute to YouTube-In-Background by different means.
 You can help find bugs (and report them in the [issue tracker](https://github.com/teocci/YouTube-In-Background/issues)), help with the translation to different languages or you can try and implement new things yourself.